arthur-f-rossignol/article-001/README.md

-This repository contains supplementary material related to the following article:
+This repository contains supplementary materials related to the following article:

 > Rossignol, A.F., Gosselin, F. (**submitted**).
 Unacknowledging spatial structures affects frequentist inference and predictive performance of hierarchical GLMMs for count data involving SVCs.